On the Circuit Diameter Conjecture: The Conjectures

 \end{proof} Note that the constructed walk for the unbounded polyhedron $P$ may be revisiting.
 An interesting special case arises for Dantzig figures.
 For this case, Theorem \ref{thm:bounded_and_unbounded} can be refined.

-\begin{corollary} If all $d$-dimensional bounded spindles $P(u,v)$ with $2d-1$ facets incident to $u$ and $d$ facets incident to $v$ have a non-revisiting circuit walk from $u$ to $v$ of length at most $d$, then the $d$-step conjecture holds in dimension $d$, even for unbounded Dantzig figures.
+\begin{corollary} If all $d$-dimensional bounded spindles $P(\veu,\vev)$ with $2d-1$ facets incident to $\veu$ and $d$ facets incident to $\vev$ have a non-revisiting circuit walk from $\veu$ to $\vev$, then all unbounded $d$-dimensional Dantzig figures $(P',\veu',\vev')$ have a non-revisiting circuit walk from $\veu$ to $\vev$. \end{corollary}